bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 51°
-- Breezy and Mostly Clear
+- Breezy and Partly Cloudy
-- 45% humidity
+- 46% humidity
 - 16 mph wind
-- 37% cloud cover
+- 45% cloud cover
 - 54 AQI 🟨
 - 0.02 inches of rain expected in the next 48 hours